-The results in this paper for Stokes equations coincide with the results in \cite{Lu-Lap} for Laplace equations.
+The results in this paper for the Stokes equations coincide with the results in \cite{Lu-Lap} for the Laplace equations.
 The study for the Stokes equations case is more complicated and there arises new issues and difficulties.
-For example, one key step of the proof in \cite{Lu-Lap} relies on the explicit formula of the Green function of Laplace operator in unit ball (see Lemma 3.2 in \cite{Lu-Lap}).
+For example, one key step of the proof in \cite{Lu-Lap} relies on the explicit formula of the Green function of Laplace operator in the unit ball (see Lemma 3.2 in \cite{Lu-Lap}).
 In this paper we derive rather abstract analysis (see Lemma \ref{lem:lap-Be}) instead of using the Green functions such that we can generalize the argument in \cite{Lu-Lap} to make it be suitable for Stokes equations.
 Moreover, after rescaling we turn to consider the problem in domain $(\Omega/\e)\setminus \overline T$ (see Section \ref{sec:resc} in this paper and Section 2 in \cite{Lu-Lap}).
-We then decompose the original problems into two parts by employing a cut-off function defined near the hole : one part is defined in a bounded domain and another part is defined in an enlarging domain without hole.
+We then decompose the original problems into two parts by employing a cut-off function defined near the hole: one part is defined in a bounded domain and another part is defined in an enlarging domain without hole.
 For Stokes equations, this decomposition will destroy the divergence free condition.
-In Section \ref{sec:change-var}, we employ the Bogovskii's operator to remedy this problem.
+In Section \ref{sec:change-var}, we employ the Bogovskii operator to remedy this problem.

 The study for the Stokes equations case in this paper is essentially needed to construct a restriction operator from $W_0^{1,p}(D)$ to $W_0^{1,p}(D_\e)$ for general $p$.
-Furthermore, this is need in the study of homogenization problems of more complicated situations: such as the homogenization of compressible Navier-Stokes equations and the homogenization of non-Newtonian flows in the case $\a>1$, which are both under our consideration.
+Furthermore, this is need in the study of homogenization problems of more complicated situations: such as the homogenization of compressible Navier-Stokes equations and the homogenization of non-Newtonian flows.

 This paper is organized as follows.
 In Section \ref{sec:app-hom} we exhibit applications of Theorem \ref{thm-sto} in homogenization problems.
-Section \ref{sec:sto-s} and Section \ref{sec:pf12} are devoted to the proof of Theorem \ref{thm-sto} and Theorem \ref{thm-sto1} respectively.
+Section \ref{sec:sto-s} and Section \ref{sec:pf12} are devoted to the proof of Theorem \ref{thm-sto} and Theorem \ref{thm-sto1-new} respectively.
 Throughout this paper, $C$ denotes a positive constant independent of $\e$ unless there is a specification.
 However, the value of $C$ may change from line to line.